guptakaran11/grasskode-website/content/post/travel/dondet.md

   <em>Mama Piang by Pen</em>
 </div>

 Our days were mostly about eating, trying to work on our blogs and sleeping.
 The most activity of the day was really about which place should we go to eat.
 Or should we just eat at Mama Piang's.
-We had ready about the _"happy"_ and _"space"_ shakes and pizzas and pancakes and it was on the list of things we wanted to do.
+We had read about the _"happy"_ and _"space"_ shakes, pizzas and pancakes and it was on the list of things we wanted to do.

 One afternoon we had one such pancake and then had a very future trip where we were discussing what is immortality, space age reality of humans and measuring time across planets as one single unit.
 Everything was going oh so well before my stomach died and the rest of the night I was trying to stay out of the bathroom :cry:.